francescomaiomascio/francescomaiomascio/README.md

 It defines a new category of system centered on long-term context, cognitive orchestration, and runtime awareness.

-Selected components, documentation, and experiments are released publicly over time.
+Documentation, architectural notes, and selected experiments are released publicly as the system evolves.

 ---